 COMPLEX REGIONAL PAIN SYNDROME

-The Montee Law Firm obtained a settlement of $2,750,000 for a client injured in a single vehicle accident, which resulted in complex regional pain syndrome.
+The Montee Law Firm obtained a settlement of $2,750,000 for a client injured in a single-vehicle accident, which resulted in the complex regional pain syndrome.
 The Firm also represented her husband.

-An IME by Defendant’s neurologist in December 2012 diagnosed plaintiff with complex regional pain syndrome type II.
-Plaintiffs’ case then focused on this diagnosis as an explanation for Plaintiff’s severe complaints of chronic pain, emotional disturbance and cognitive problems.
+An IME by Defendant’s neurologist in December 2012 diagnosed the plaintiff with complex regional pain syndrome type II.
+The plaintiffs’ case then focused on this diagnosis as an explanation for Plaintiff’s severe complaints of chronic pain, emotional disturbance, and cognitive problems.

 Subsequent to the accident, Plaintiff continued her employment as a teacher’s aide.
 However, Plaintiff claimed that as a result of complex regional pain syndrome she would not be able to continue employment in the future and would be totally disabled as a result of the progressive nature of complex regional pain syndrome.

 Plaintiffs’ past paid medical bills nearly totaled $300,000.
-In addition, experts on both sides agreed that the future cost to maintain the spinal cord stimulator, pain management and prescriptions over plaintiff’s lifetime would exceed $100,000.
-Plaintiffs’ economist claimed a loss of household services of $300,000.
-After mediation, Plaintiffs agreed to a confidential settlement of $2,750,000 and confidentiality as to all parties and defense representation.
+In addition, experts on both sides agreed that the future cost to maintain the spinal cord stimulator, pain management and prescriptions over the plaintiff’s lifetime would exceed $100,000.
+The plaintiffs’ economist claimed a loss of household services of $300,000.
+After mediation, the Plaintiffs agreed to a confidential settlement of $2,750,000 and confidentiality as to all parties and defense representation.